 It doesn’t have to be difficult.

-Give thanks and increase interaction
+3. Give thanks to increase meeting interaction

 There’s one thing that motivates us more than almost anything.